oceanprotocol-archive/tech-spikes-2017-to-2019/5-token-migration/README.md

 * **Con**:
 	* token holders must trust the team will correctly perform the migration;
 	* all tokens become non-transferable during the migration;
+	* with heterogeneous migration, users may lose their tokens if they do not have new wallets to receive the new tokens because Ethereum wallet cannot store them.
 * **Security**: high
 	* there is no action needed from the users, therefore, there is no chance of phishing attack;
 	* all the token operations are internal to the team.
 The safety can be ensured with proper supervision (e.g., use multisig wallet to perform mirror copying).